 Related Reading: Tables of Magickal Correspondences – Opens in new tab

-Yule was a time to celebrate the cyclical nature of life, and more importantly, life and death is the main theme.
+Yule was a time to celebrate the cyclical nature of life, and more importantly, life and death were the main themes.
 As such, there are plenty of deities being worshipped both for protection and to seek blessings.
-The number of deities would vary by the local culture through the main deities were;
+The number of deities would vary by the local culture.
+Although the main deities were;

 - Odin: He was worshipped for protection during his Wild Hunt for dead souls, his role as the Allfather and bringer of victory, and as the God of death and transition.

 - Thor: Odin’s son is honored for driving back the frost giants.